 Celebrated chef Will Meyrick of Balinese fine dining establishment Sarong (which made the 2014 San Pellegrino Top 50 restaurants in Asia list), E&O in Jakarta and the super trendy Mama San Bali was in town for KL’s very first Mama San, in KLCC, no less.
 We talked to the star of Asian Food Channel’s (AFC) Street Food Chef about celebrity chefs, Malacca chicken rice ball, and where Malaysian food is heading.

+Tell us about yourself.
+From Portugal, how did you end up in Asia?
 After cooking in London, travelling through Asia, and then working in Australia, I decided that I wanted to cook Asian, with Asians, in Asia.
 So I went to Bali!
 Not the most obvious place to go, I know.
 But it has that something a little stronger about it.

+Can you explain the name behind Mama San?
 After all the travelling and cooking with the ibu-ibus from India all the way to Laos, we decided to put a cookbook together.
 As we’re doing it, we’re like, there’s so many great, streetfoody recipes, let’s build a restaurant that’s accessible, and that’s why Mama San kind of grew into what it was.

 The reason behind the name, Mama San, is basically because I cook with so many old ladies.
 For me, that is very like the mamasan of a brothel; the mamasan who looks after the girls.
 The girls all come from the street, she’s brought them in, she’s looked after them, she’s educated them, and you know, there’s a certain belonging to a mamasan.
 And it’s the same thing of how I feel when I cook.
 There’s a certain belonging with these women who have passed on their recipes to me.
 That I have to protect and respect the recipes and also understand the cultures that I’ve worked with.
 And that’s why we have the lady as a feature on the wall, she’s looking over the diners and making sure I’m cooking correctly.